-With that in mind, Kai Zhang created Market Cafe – Financial Market News & Analysis, a website dedicated to curating quality content in Chinese about the financial world.
+The internet has so many resources on every subject it can be overwhelming.
+With that in mind, Kai Zhang created Market Cafe – Financial Market News & Analysis.
+Market Cafe is a website dedicated to curating quality content in Chinese about the financial world.
 His goal: inform the local investors about the driving forces of the market without bombarding them with information.

 His tool: the Curated RSS Aggregator WordPress plugin, by CreativeMinds.
 With it, he was able to come up with lists organized in categories and tags, such as “Fund” and “Macroeconomics”.
 Users can quickly navigate between topics and use a live search for commodity.